en

 Salary potential: Up to $300,000

-Senior property leaders manage national property portfolios, oversee capital projects and support organisational strategy.
-With increased focus on workplace redesign and sustainable asset management, demand for experienced property leaders remains high.
+Senior property leaders manage national property portfolios, capital works programs and workplace strategy initiatives.
+As organisations continue to invest in workplace transformation, sustainability and asset optimisation, demand for experienced property executives remains strong.

 Salary potential: Up to $250,000

-Industries offering the top paying jobs in Australia
+Industries offering the top paying roles in Australia

-Australia’s highest paying roles are concentrated in a few key industries.
+Australia’s highest paying roles are concentrated across several key industries.

 Legal